face_detection_tflite 6.6.0 copy "face_detection_tflite: ^6.6.0" to clipboard

 • Selfie segmentation: separate person from background, or use multiclass model for 6-class body part segmentation (hair, face, body, clothes, etc.)

-• Truly cross-platform: compatible with Android, iOS, macOS, Windows, and Linux
+• Truly cross-platform: compatible with Android, iOS, macOS, Windows, Linux and Web

-• The example app illustrates how to detect and render results on images
+• Full example app (for native platforms) that illustrates how to detect and render results on images

-• Includes demo for bounding boxes, the 468-point mesh, facial landmarks and comprehensive eye tracking.
+• Includes demo for bounding boxes, facial mesh, landmarks and eye/iris tracking.

 Quick Start #